nasirhm/nasirhm.github.io/content/posts/binaries-on-non-fhs-system.md

 After executing the function `patch_node_application`, it'll patch the `node` binary and you'll be able to execute it on NixOS.

-To add the above script incorporated in your current build systems, here's a small addition to the shell script to only execute the function if it's running on NixOS:
+To add the above script incorporated in your current build systems for NodeJS Projects, here's a small addition to the shell script to only execute the function `patch_node_application` (Responsible for patching the node binary) if it's running on NixOS:
 ```
 ...
 if [ "cat /etc/os-release | grep 'nixos'" ]; then